mlcommons/mlcube/docs/tutorials/create-mlcube.md

 <strong>   image: "mlcommons/matmul:v1.0"</strong>
 </code></pre>

 ## Step 3.
-DEFINE A CONTAINER FOR YOUR MODEL WITH A DOCKERFILE
+Create a Dockerfile for your model container image
 You will need a docker image to create an MLCube.
 We will use the Dockerfile for 'matmul' to create a docker container image:
 <sub><sup><span style="color:blue">Note: the last line of the Dockerfile must be
 "ENTRYPOINT ["python3", "/workspace/your_mlcube_name.py"]" as shown below.</span></sup></sub>